mark-tasaka/CPP-OSR-Town-Guard-Generator/README.md

 -----------------

+Update 1.09: 2023-03-19

+Add new functions to the TownGuard files (TownGuard.h & TownGuard.cpp).

 Update 1.08: 2023-03-18

 Updated the TownGuard files (TownGuard.h & TownGuard.cpp) to incorporation the functionality of the AbilityScore and FullName files.
 Used 'smart pointers' to create new Objects as a mean of being managing memory.